Jesse-Kerr/meetup_retentions/README.md

 * The groups are organized into 33 different categories, such as Arts and Culture, Business, or Singles.
 These categories have different numbers of meetup groups within them.

+*QUESTION*

+Can we calculate the *retention rate* of attendees to a particular Meetup group?
+Will this average retention rate differ based off of Meetup category?

 *HYPOTHESIS*

 I hypothesize that groups in different Meetup categories will have different percentages of returners.
 I also hypothesize that this will be inversely correlated to the 'popularity' of that category, measured either by # of groups in the category or average attendees per meetup event for the group.